A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Application

+We perform a regression for the number of doctor visits.
+The same models specified in previous sections are fit, with covariates $x_1$ = sex and $x_2$ = age.
+Results are shown for both a negative binomial distributional fit in Table \ref{tbl:applications_RAND}, which is available to all modelling packages, and ZIS distributional fit in Table \ref{tbl:applications_RAND_flexible}, which is only available in GAMLSS-based methods of which we include GAMLSS (4) and GJRM with the best fitting copula, Frank.

+Table \ref{tbl:applications_RAND} shows the results for the models fit with a \textbf{negative binomial marginal distribution}.
+As seen in simulations, it is immediately clear that all the parametric GLMMs (LME4, GAMLSS (4) and GAMM) provide significantly different estimates for the intercepts at times 1 and 2.
+In simulations, substantially differing estimates from GLMMs were generally biased.
+Estimates for $\beta_{x_1}$ are all comparable, but for $\beta_{x_2}$, all parametric GLMMs provide approximately twice the effect size of other comparable models, with confidence intervals which would strongly exclude the alternative effect size.
+These suggest quite different models overall.

+In terms of SE, surprisingly, even though the LME4 and GAMM models provide different parameter estimates, their SEs are quite similar to the other models that adjust for correlation.
+In contrast, the GAMLSS (4) and GAMLSS NP models provide substantially lower SE than the comparable models, suggesting greater confidence in the estimates.
+However, in simulations, standard errors for the GLMM for the negative binomial that were lower than the GLM for the coefficients were inconsistent with the true standard error.

+In terms of model selection for the negative binomial models, the GAMLSS (4) model provides the best fit by AIC, however, by GAIC (4) and by BIC, the GJRM with the Frank copula provides the best fit.
+By AIC, the GJRM also provides the second best fit, outperforming LME4.
+The GEE also appears to provide a similar level of fit to the GJRM based solely on coefficient estimates and standard errors.

-Table \ref{tbl:applications_RAND_flexible} provides results for the ZIS, for the GAMLSS and GJRM models.
-Unfortunately, the ZIS distribution is not currently implemented in the GJRM package, however the Sichel distribution is available and provides a better fit than the negative binomial.
-We also manually include results for a model that approximates the GJRM model by fitting two GAMLSS ZIS margins, combined with a best fit copula using the package \pkg{VineCopula}\citep{czado_vine_2022}.
-These more flexible margins provide a better fit to the underlying data and highlight the superior flexibility of the GAMLSS-based approaches.
+Table \ref{tbl:applications_RAND_flexible} provides results for fitting the \textbf{zero-inflated Sichel (ZIS) response distribution} available only for the GAMLSS and GJRM models.
+The ZIS distribution is not currently implemented in the GJRM package, however we have manually estimated results for a model that approximates the GJRM model by fitting two GAMLSS ZIS margins, combined with a best fit copula using the package \pkg{VineCopula}\citep{czado_vine_2022}, and calculated standard errors based on simulation.

-Across the board, these more flexible distributions provide lower AIC than comparable exponential family distributional fits for the same data.
-The GAMLSS model with ZIS distribution has 871 lower AIC than the negative binomial alternative, the GJRM models with Sichel distributions have approximately 30 lower AIC for the best-fitting GJRMs in both sets, while the GJRM with ZIS margin and BB7 copula has almost 500 lower AIC than the best exponential fit GJRM.
-Interestingly, the slightly better fit for the GAMLSS ZIS model means that it not only provides the best Log Likelihood and AIC as it did with the negative binomial response distribution, but also provides the better GAIC (4) and BIC than the LME4 model, leaving no model selection criteria by which the LME4 model is preferred to the GAMLSS ZIS model for this dataset.